 Another reason for draining is to prevent the heater from freezing or when winterizing the unit.
 In this case, the whole tank should be emptied, including the plumbing pipes.

-Draining a water heater should be part of the regular maintenance and is recommended by every manufacturer and experienced plumbers.
+Draining a water heater should be part of the regular maintenance and is recommended by every manufacturer as well as experienced plumbers.

-Draining and flushing the heater's tank should be performed once or twice a year, especially in the area with hard water.
+Draining and flushing the heater's tank should be performed once or twice a year, especially in areas with hard water.

 Note: The heater should have easy access for operation, maintenance, and service.

-Some storage-tank heaters are equipped with a plastic drain valve, while others use a more reliable tamper-resistant brass drain valve.
-The thread size is the standard 3/4 inch.
-They come installed on the unit.
+Some storage-tank heaters are equipped with a plastic drain valve, while others use a more reliable, tamper-resistant brass drain valve.
+The thread size is the standard 3/4 inch, and they come installed on the unit.
 Some plumbers recommend installing ball valves instead, for simpler draining and longer life.

-If flushing a water heater often, you won't see much of the discolored water.
-If you haven't flushed a water heater for a long time, be prepared to see brown, rusty water and other deposits coming either from the sediments and limescale buildup or corrosion.
+If you flush a water heater regularly, you won't see much discolored water.
+However, if you haven't flushed a water heater for a long time, be prepared to see brown, rusty water and other deposits.
+These can come from sediment and limescale buildup or corrosion.